Skip to content

 Shadow System

-In 3D space, shadows are a key element determining an object's three-dimensionality and spatial relationships.
-RedGPU provides a physically based shadow system, allowing you to express realistic shadows with simple settings.
+In 3D space, shadows are a key element in determining an object's three-dimensionality and its spatial relationship with other objects.
+RedGPU provides a physically based shadow system, allowing you to express realistic shadows with simple configuration.

 1. 3 Elements of Shadow Generation

-For shadows to appear on the screen, the following three elements must be configured organically:
+For shadows to appear on the screen, the following three elements must be configured properly:

-1. Light: The light that will create the shadow.
+1. Light: The light source that will create the shadow.
 Currently, DirectionalLight supports shadow generation.

 2. Caster: The object that creates the shadow. (e.g., character, building) -> mesh.castShadow = true